iandennismiller/swandive/readme.md

 0. Edit `swandive.ini` to set your IP addresses

+    swandive.ini is one of the files included with the swandive distribution.
 Change `public_ip` (this is Elastic IP) and `private_ip` to match your instance.

+    ```
+    [xenadu]
+    # this is the publicly visible VPN server IP address.
+    # if using EC2, this is the "Elastic IP"
+    public_ip = 50.XXX.XXX.XXX

+    # this is the private IP address Amazon assigned to your ec2 instance
+    private_ip = 10.XXX.XXX.XXX
+    ```

     Also, take note of `machine_key`, `user_key`, and `user_name`; your VPN client will use these strings to connect with the VPN server.
 You should see long, random keys in swandive.ini, but if you instead see _USER_KEY_, then be sure to run setup.sh which will generate random keys for you.

     Unless you need to change how your VPN allocates IP addresses, you don't need to deal with the rest of the settings.